whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

-## Scenario
 [AWS IoT](https://aws.amazon.com/iot/) provides secure, bi-directional communication between Internet-connected devices such as sensors, actuators, embedded micro-controllers, or smart appliances and the AWS Cloud.
 This enables you to collect telemetry data from multiple devices, store and analyze the data.
 You can also create applications that enable your users to control these devices from their phones or tablets.

+## Scenario
 In this scenario, we will use MQTT.fx to simulate an air cleaner.
-It will send some information to the AWS IoT platform continuously.
+It will send some information such as power status to the AWS IoT platform.
 The information contains device ID, device type, device name, device status, air PM2.5 value, air quality.
 In AWS IoT platform, we will set some actions.
-First, we store the information in DynamoDB, Second, when the PM2.5 value reaches the harmful level, AWS IoT will send a message to tell the device to turn on the power.
+First, we store the information in DynamoDB, second, when the PM2.5 value reaches the harmful level, AWS IoT will send a message to tell the device to turn on the power.
 In the same time, we also can send an email to tell the user that air is dirty, we will open the device automatically.
 When air PM2.5 value back to normal level, IoT send a message to tell the device to turn off the device.

 ![1.png](images/1.png)